 Annual warehouse injury and fatality rates are rising, which is a disturbing trend.
 According to the U.S. Bureau of Labor Statistics, over 683,000 employees work in some type of warehouse setting.
 These roles include everything from truck and tractor operators to material movers to order fillers.
 In 2015, 11 workers were killed; in 2016, 16 warehouse workers died from injuries sustained on the job.

 While injuries and fatalities can still occur with properly trained and highly qualified workers, they tend to happen in lower numbers.
 Like many other service and trade industries, warehouse jobs are plentiful but the workforce to fill those spots is slim.
 The shortage of experienced employees leads to higher rates of accidents, injuries, and fatalities.

 Cost-cutting measures also play a role.
 The physical demands of warehousing, coupled with relatively low wages and job security at some companies results in higher turnover throughout the year.
 And due to seasonal changes in workload, warehousing employs more temporary, contract, and aging workers than industries like manufacturing.
 Plus, companies reduce headcount and cut training programs during times of downturn, which further shrinks their talent pools.

 The e-Commerce Boom

-The shortage can also be attributed to the e-commerce boom, leading to business slowdowns and lay-offs at brick and mortar retailers.
+The shortage can also be blamed on the e-commerce boom, leading to business slowdowns and lay-offs at brick and mortar retailers.
 As more and more people turn to the Internet for their shopping needs, brick and mortar stores struggle to keep up.
 These businesses often have to lay off workers in all shifts, which can be an especially dangerous proposition when it comes to backroom, stock and warehouse workers.

 Without enough stock and warehouse workers, backrooms and warehouses fill up with boxes of merchandise, creating hazardous working conditions ripe for injuries.